Umbilical Cord Care

 - Gently pat dry the area with a soft cloth.

-The stump usually falls off in a week or two but sometimes it takes longer.
+The stump usually falls off in 1 or 2 weeks, but sometimes it takes longer.
 Continue to clean around the navel at least once a day until the navel has completely healed.

 Keeping the area dry